The Big Ban Theory: A Pre- and Post-Intervention Dataset of Online Content Moderation Actions: Methodology

 \subsection{Selection of Moderation Interventions}

 We conducted a targeted review of prior work on content moderation, focusing on interventions that have been repeatedly analyzed or highlighted as particularly relevant in the existing literature.
 For each study, we recorded the type of analyzed intervention and evaluated the feasibility of collecting the corresponding data under our data model.
+A limited number of more recent cases were additionally identified through publicly available resources, such as the subreddit \texttt{r/reclassified}\footnote{\url{https://www.reddit.com/r/reclassified/}} , which tracks newly imposed moderation actions on Reddit.
 Based on this process, we selected a longitudinal set of 25 moderation interventions carried out between 2015 and 2023, spanning two platforms---Reddit and Voat---and covering multiple intervention types, including community bans, quarantines, and post removals.
 The set of considered interventions is reported in the leftmost half of Table~\ref{tab:dataset}.
 This selection is constrained by the existing literature on moderation interventions and by data availability, and we acknowledge that it is neither exhaustive nor uniformly distributed across time, platforms, or intervention types.
 Nonetheless, it provides a grounded and extensive resource for downstream analyses, while leaving room for expansion to additional interventions and platforms as future work.